-Option 4 would provide the opportunity for automakers to generate nearly 248,000 credits for use through MY 2030.
-This amount of credits would be sufficient to satisfy 100% of all automakers' ZEV sales obligations for MY 2025, MY 2026 and most of MY 2027, even without any actual ZEV sales.
-Assuming a cap of 15%, the early action credits generated under Option 4 would satisfy the full 15% of all automakers ZEV sales obligations for MY 2025 through MY 2030.
+Option 4 would provide the opportunity for automakers to generate more than 80,700 credits for use through MY 2030.
+This amount of credits would be sufficient to satisfy 100% of all automakers' ZEV sales under-compliance for MY 2025 through MY 2030.
+Assuming a cap of 15%, the early action credits generated under Option 4 would satisfy a portion of the 15% of automakers' ZEV sales obligations for MY 2025 through MY 2030.